-24Residual investment is the investment remaining (if any) after all substitution opportunities have been exhausted in accordance with Exit Capacity Substitution.
+Residual investment is the investment remaining (if any) after all substitution opportunities have been exhausted in accordance with Exit Capacity Substitution.
 National Grid may consider alternatives to investment.

-- 68. Where paragraph 66 applies potential substitutions shall be disregarded to the extent necessary to avoid sub-optimal investment and/or partial substitution where a satisfactory revenue driver has not been approved by the Authority and included in the Licence for the residual investment. - 69.
+- 69. 63.
 The appropriate level and combinations of substitution and investment (considering all potential Incremental Obligated Exit Capacity releases) will be confirmed by network analysis.
 This will be achieved by updating the network model for the revised, post-substitution, Non-incremental Obligated Exit Capacity and Funded Incremental Obligated Exit Capacity levels and residual investment.
 The final step in the substitution analysis that was undertaken shall be reversed, by 0.01GWh/d, (i.e. by increasing the Obligated Exit Capacity at the relevant donor NTS Exit Point and where this impacts on flow, rebalancing will be undertaken) and this shall be validated through network analysis. - If the network fails, e.g. network pressures or plant operating conditions cannot be maintained then the proposed substitutions are deemed to be appropriate. - If the network passes further 0.01GWh/d increments shall be added to the donor NTS Exit Point flow until the network fails and the cut-off point is identified.
-Substitutions shall be proposed consistent with the last network model that did not fail. - 70.
-A final adjustment shall be made to the quantities substituted to correct for rounding up the quantity at the recipient NTS Exit Point in paragraph 57.
+Substitutions shall be proposed consistent with the last network model that did not fail. - 64.
+A final adjustment shall be made to the quantities substituted to correct for rounding up the quantity at the recipient NTS Exit Point in paragraph 51.57.
 The quantity substituted shall be reduced to the actual level of the Incremental Obligated Exit Capacity to be released.
 The quantity substituted from the last (and if necessary earlier) donor NTS Exit Point shall be reduced using the exchange rate determined through the substitution analysis.